a-ads/blog/content/blog/2019-07-03-you-see-html-code-not-found-error-what-next.md

 The “Ad is not fully visible” error might also be caused by a pop-up window which appears while loading a site.
 Prompt, alert and confirm windows cause another error. :)

-If you can avoid using pop-ads, you’d better not used them at all.
+If you can avoid using pop-up ads, you’d better not used them at all.

 One more probable reason for the error is that your banners are loaded later than your site.

 If the ad unit on your site is placed correctly but doesn’t appear immediately after loading, our bot may consider it invisible, blocked by another element, inaccessible for clicks or not detected at all.
-In this case, please, contact our support team - we’ll fix the error on our side.
+In this case, please, contact our support team - we’ll fix the error.

 ## Ad is unclickable